Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 6) Inadequate coronal seal.

-A defective or inadequate final restoration (the “permanent” one placed after the completion of a tooth’s endodontic treatment) can allow bacteria and other contaminants to reenter the inside of the tooth.
-(The x-ray graphic above shows an example of this situation.)
+A defective or inadequate final restoration (the “permanent” one placed after the completion of a tooth’s endodontic treatment) may allow bacteria and other contaminants to seep past it and reenter the interior of its tooth.

-Even the highest quality root canal work can’t survive (resist reinfection of the root canal space) if its tooth’s permanent restoration doesn’t provide an adequate seal.
+Even the highest quality root canal work can’t survive (prevent reinfection of the tooth’s root canal space) if its tooth’s permanent restoration doesn’t provide an adequate seal.
 The study by Hoen cited above reported that 13% of failed cases involved complications with coronal leakage.

 What’s the solution for cases that have failed because they have lost their coronal seal?